KeaganZ/MRE-320-project1/README.md

 Summary of Findings (See DHT11SensorMeasurement.pdf and Powerpoint Presentation in "MeasurmentResults" folder for Data Analysis and Visualization):

 Based on data analysis, the DHT11 did not perform as well as intended by the manufacturer.
 Data points often were outside of intended accuracy range.
-Temperature was often Less accurate than Manufacturer specifications (Within 3-4 C of Real Temperature).
+Temperature was often less accurate than Manufacturer specifications (Within 3-4 C of Real Temperature).
 The most accurate range was only about 5-45 C.  Repeated measurements sometimes differed by 3-4 C.

 The relative humidity sensor was even less accurate, often differing by 6-7% from actual humidity.
 Also, there was not an obvious range where the humidity sensor performed accurately.
 Repeated measurements sometimes differed by 5-6 %.